FNB v Lynn: Issues

+Findings

 As to the first question, the court held that the inquiry had to be into what the parties to the cession had had in mind: what the contractor intended to deliver to the bank which was willing to finance, as far as necessary, the contractor's ongoing operation by means of overdraft facilities, and what the bank was content to accept as security for the recovery of the funds it was prepared to advance.

 The court reasoned that it would make poor commercial sense for the bank to want no more than to ensure that the contractor channelled into the bank's possession money earned only as and when received as being exigible in reduction of the contractor's overdraft with the bank.
 In judging what was the content of the rights intended to be transferred and accepted as security, it was relevant that the sequence provided for in the contract, as in most engineering or building contracts, was that the contractor would perform first: it was only after the contractor had spent energy as well as money for the benefit of the employer, that performance—payment—by the employer enriched thereby became due in the sense of only then becoming exigible.

 The personal rights intended to be transferred by the cession included rights to money owing, or which might become owing, to the contractor.
 The cession did not limit the rights to be transferred to the contractor's right to money then payable; or only as and when money became payable in future.
 The parties to the cession intended to extend the ambit of the rights of the contractor to be transferred to the bank as security as widely as lawfully possible.

 As for the third question, the court found nothing in logic or law to militate against acceptance of the notion that an extant right may be transferred to another forthwith despite its being subject to a condition.
 It is accepted law that a contingent right is capable of immediate transfer.
 The fact that the right may in time turn out to be worth little, or less than the parties anticipated, does not detract from this proposition; the requirement that the object of a cession be certain did not mean that the money value of the ceded right had to be precisely calculable when the transfer of that right occurred.
 The dictum in Tuckers Land and Development v Strydom was applied by the court, and Muller v Trust Bank of Africa called into question.